 The LSAT is being administered eight times in 2020.

 Traditionally a paper-and-pencil exam, the LSAT went digital in September 2019.
 The digital LSAT exam provides a timer with a five-minute warning, text higlighting capabilities, and the ability to flag questions that you want to revisit within a section.

 At test centers (when they are open), LSAT test-takers are given a Microsoft Surface Go tablet, a device known for its smaller size and adjustable kickstand, which positions the screen how the user wants.
 The tablet also provides accessibility features.
 A private Wi-Fi feeds the LSAT questions to the tablets from a hub.
 The questions within each section will be the same for all test-takers.

-LSAC provides scratch paper and a pen for test-takers to use during the test.
+LSAC allows test-takers to use scratch paper and a pen during the test.

 Find Frequently Asked Questions here: https://www.lsac.org/lsat/taking-lsat/about-digital-lsat

-The essay writing section is administered on a secure online platform.
+The essay writing section is administered separately on a secure online platform.
 Test-takers can type their essays (instead of writing by hand) where and when they want as of the date of the LSAT and up to one year thereafter.
 Repeat LSAT test-takers do not have to repeat the essay.

 To ensure that the essay writer is not receiving improper assistance, the writer must complete a check-in process.
 The writer must display an ID to the computer's web camera, and show that the workspace is clear of electronic items.
 Both sides of any scratch paper must be shown.
 No other people may be in the room.
 The software will automatically close any messaging, word-processing, or web-browsing applications and prevent such applications from being opened during the essay writing time.